Ralph Cindrich

-Ralph Edward Cindrich (born October 29, 1949) was a sports agent and former National Football League (NFL) player.
-He was a linebacker for the New England Patriots (1972), the Houston Oilers (1973, 1974, 1975), and the Denver Broncos (1974), Cindrich graduated from the University of Pittsburgh in 1972 and South Texas College of Law in 1978.
+Ralph Edward Cindrich (born October 29, 1949) is a former sports agent and professional football player.
+He was a linebacker for the New England Patriots, Houston Oilers and Denver Broncos, and established a sports agency after his retirement.

-In his career of more than three-plus decades as an NFL agent, he has represented stars such as James Farrior, Bruce Gradkowski, Tarik Glenn, Jeff Blake, Brian Griese, Al Toon, Dermontti Dawson, Will Wolford, and Scott Zolak among others.
-As an agent, Cindrich also negotiated one of the landmark contracts in sports history, one that forever altered the salary hierarchy in the NFL and would be prominently featured in Michael Lewis' book The Blind Side: Evolution of a Game.
+In his career as an NFL agent, Cindrich represented players such as Hall of Famer Dermontti Dawson and All-Pros Jeff Christy, Gary Clark, Shane Conlan, James Farrior, Bill Fralic, Kent Hull, John Offerdahl, Jeff Saturday, Mark Stepnoski, Al Toon and Will Wolford.
+The contract Cindrich negotiated for Wolford with the Indianapolis Colts in 1993 included a clause guaranteeing Wolford to remain the team's highest paid player.
+The provision was outlawed after the signing of the deal; as such, no other player in history may have that guarantee.
+The deal was featured prominently in Michael Lewis' book The Blind Side: Evolution of a Game.

 High school

-He was born in Washington, Pennsylvania, to Anthony and Stella Cindrich.
-In the fall of 1963, he attended nearby Avella High School, where he starred on the wrestling and football teams.
-During his junior season in 1966, Cindrich was the Pennsylvania State runner-up in the unlimited weight class and again in 1967, losing in the finals to Dave Joyner of State College, PA in overtime on a disputed grabbing the jersey calling.
-Cindrich wrestled two periods and overtime with two broken hand bones.
-In both his junior and senior seasons, Cindrich claimed the Western Pennsylvania Heavyweight Championship and went undefeated and untied in dual meets.
+Cindrich was born in Washington, Pennsylvania, to Anthony and Stella Cindrich.
+In the fall of 1963, he attended nearby Avella High School, where he played on the wrestling and football teams.
+In 1966 and 1967, Cindrich won Western Pennsylvania Heavyweight Championship, going undefeated and untied, and was twice the Pennsylvania State runner-up in the unlimited weight class.

-Cindrich was just as good, if not better, as a linebacker and center for Avella High's varsity football team.
-He was named All-Western Pennsylvania High School Football Selection in 1966 and 1967.
-In 1967, Cindrich was chosen as Pennsylvania All-State and Most Valuable Player of Western Pennsylvania Class B Football.
-That year, he also served as Captain of the state's All-Star "Big 33" team that played against a Texas All-Star football team.
+As a linebacker and center for Avella High's varsity football team, he was named All-Western Pennsylvania in 1966 and 1967.
+In 1967, Cindrich was named the Most Valuable Player of Western Pennsylvania Class B Football while also serving as captain of the state's All-Star "Big 33" team that played against a Texas All-Star football team.